sreejithmunthikodu/Sree_Blog/README.md

 # Minimal Text

-Minimal Text is a clean and lightweight Jekyll Theme
+Minimal Text is a very clean and lightweight Jekyll Theme

 ## Documentation